Genomics and other highlights, 2000–2011

 1954 A monthly edition of SNL is offered to carry “the news of science to the non-English speaking areas of the world.”
 Called Scientia International, the magazine is printed in an “international auxiliary language” called Interlingua (akin to Esperanto): “In other countries there is no journal like Science News Letter.
 But now you can supply them with one in a language which is not their native tongue but which they can read with utter ease” (2/20/54, p.
 125).

-1969 SN announces the publication of an annual review called Science News Yearbook, as well as having doubled its staff and added foreign correspondents “from Canberra to New Delhi to Geneva” (1/18/69, p.
-59).2011 Science News Prime, an interactive tablet publication for the iPad (shown above), goes on sale in the iTunes app store. — Erika Engelhaupt
+2011 Science News Prime, an interactive tablet publication for the iPad (shown at right), goes on sale in the iTunes app store. — Erika Engelhaupt